andrewxhill/andrewxhill.github.io/_posts/2015-03-27-in-defense-of-burger-cartography.markdown

 ---
 layout: post
-title: "In defense of Burger Cartography"
+title: "In defense of burger Cartography"
-subtitle: "Or, you better fall in love with maps all over again."
+subtitle: "Or, time to fall in love with maps all over again."
 modified: 2015-03-27
 category: blog
 tags: [cartography, drunk]
 header-img: "img/posts/cartography/header.png"
-draft: true
 ---

 ## The future of cartography wont be defined by you